 The International Day of Women and Girls in Science aims to support women scientist and engage girls in the sciences, shining a light on gendered barriers to access.
-ASEC stands in support of Catholic Sisters in Africa working in science-related fields, especially students in its Higher Education for Sisters in Africa (HESA) and Scholarship programs.
+ASEC supports Catholic Sisters in Africa interested in persuing science-related fields via its Higher Education for Sisters in Africa (HESA) and Scholarship programs.

 Women studying science through our HESA program

-In 2017, sisters are beginning to emerge as actors in the science-related fields.
+In recent years, Catholic Sisters (often referred to as Nuns) are beginning to emerge as actors in the science-related fields.
 ASEC is facilitating higher education access for Catholic Sisters in Africa, including in science fields.
-Through HESA, ASEC is supporting over 500 Catholic Sisters in 10 countries to obtain undergraduate and master’s degrees at 23 partner colleges and universities.
+Through the HESA program, ASEC is supporting approximately 1,300 Catholic Sisters in 10 countries to obtain undergraduate and master’s degrees at 23 partner colleges and universities in Africa and the United States.

-Analysis of current HESA student records found sisters studying for college diplomas, bachelor’s degrees and master’s degrees in computer science, applied mathematics, biology, applied microbiology, environmental studies, and medical sciences, including 40 sisters pursing degrees in Nursing.
+Analysis of 2017 HESA student records found Sisters studying for college diplomas, bachelor’s degrees and master’s degrees in computer science, applied mathematics, biology, applied microbiology, environmental studies and medical sciences, including 40 Sisters pursing degrees in Nursing.

 Already, HESA Alumnae are becoming leaders in their profession.
 Sr. Esther received her Bachelor of Science in Nursing in February 2016.
 Today she is the executive director of a hospital owned by her congregation and is pursuing a master’s degree.